rdalmas/monogram/client/README.md

 3) Product page with the info for each product

 Future Enhancements:
-1) Docker + Kubernetes
-2) Deployment on Heroku
+1) Deployment
-3) Unit tests
-4) Admin pages with authentication to
+2) Admin pages with authentication to
   a.
 Add/Remove/Update products
-5) Shopping cart
+3) Shopping cart